model-railroad/sdb/README.md

 The module manager is also responsible for maintaining a thread-safe message queue per module.

-Each module has a unique identifier code name which will be 2 characters long (see below).
+Each module has a unique identifier code name which is 2 characters long.

 ### Message Queue